8 Dangerous Ransomware Examples

-These ransomware statistics indicate just how important it is to pay attention to how your organization could be vulnerable.
+These ransomware examples indicate just how important it is to pay attention to how your organization could be vulnerable.
 We’ve outlined what’s led to ransomware’s proliferation, as well as eight ransomware examples you should be paying attention to and how you can combat attacks.

 What Makes Ransomware So Widespread?